auriq/essentia_docs/source/reference/manpages/aq_udb.rst

 * Initialize Var columns according the `-var`_ options.

-* Scan user buctets.
-For each user bucket in the database:
+* Scan the primary keys.
+For each key in the database:

   * Execute `-pp`_ groups in the order they are specified on the commandline.
 For each ``-pp`` group: